oliviabrz/oliviabrz/README.md

         - the .git/folder inside a project
         - if .git/folder is deleted, your project's history will be deleted
     - Working tree
+        - contains all tracked and untracked files
-        - where files are modified
+            - files that are watched or ignored by Git
+        - where all file modifications take place
-    - Index
+    - Index (staging area)
         - staging area where commits are prepared by comparing files in the working tree to the files in the repo
+        - newly added files are tracked
 - Basic Git Workflow:
-    - Modify file in the working tree
+    - Modify/add/delete file(s) in the working tree
     - Stage the changes you want to include in the next commit
         - `git add`
     - Commit changes to the repo